-American Museum of Natural History
+American Museum of Natural History, New York

-The Biodiversity and Environmental Halls present the diversity of life on Earth, its evolution over time and why extinctions occur; a giant model of a blue whale is on show in the Milstein Family Hall of Ocean Life.
+The Biodiversity and Environmental Halls present the diversity of life on Earth, its evolution over time, and why extinctions occur; a giant model of a blue whale is on show in the Milstein Family Hall of Ocean Life.

 The Birds and Reptiles and Amphibians Halls focus on these classes of animals, with a surprising section dedicated to the over 400 species of birds living in New York City.

 The Earth and Planetary Sciences Halls focus on planets and meteorites (in the Ross Hall, including Ahnighito, the largest meteorite housed in a museum), rare stones and gems (Morgan Hall), and minerals (Guggenheim Hall).

 The Fossil Hall features an impressive collection of fossil specimens and skeletons of extinct mammals, dinosaurs, and other vertebrates; while the Wallach Orientation Center, through reconstructions and audiovisuals, presents their fascinating history in detail.

 The Grand Gallery presents various specimens and artifacts, including fossils, minerals, and a 63-foot-long Native American canoe, dating back to 1870, suspended from the ceiling.

 The Human Origins and Cultural Halls explore the different human cultures around the globe and the origins of mankind.

 The Mammal Halls presents the history and evolutions of mammals, including primates, through outstanding specimens, models, and dioramas.